Toronto

 Key LGBTQ+ Organizations

-The 519 offers a wide range of programs and services, including support groups, legal advice, and recreational activities.
+Located in the heart of the Church-Wellesley Village, it offers a wide range of programs including support groups, legal clinics, and social activities.

 Health Services